Global perspective and respect for diversity

 *1 Lost time injury frequency rate: Number of lost time injuries occurring in a workplace per million work hours

-During 2019, there were a total of 19 accidents at Yamaha Motor, including nine accidents that resulted in lost work time .
-Workplace accidents tend to occur when riding motorcycles on a test course, and we disseminate information about accidents Companywide in an effort to prevent recurrence.
+During 2020, there were a total of 12 accidents at Yamaha Motor, including 0 accidents that resulted in lost work time.
+In regard to workplace accidents, we are seeing a marked occurrence of accidents in which there had been no standards set, or the standards were not being complied with.
+We disseminate information about accidents Companywide in an effort to prevent recurrence.

 As a “Kando Creating Company,” Yamaha Motor aims to provide customers with new excitement and more fulfilling lives.
-This requires that each and every one of our employees be “healthy.”
+This requires that each and every one of our employees be “healthy,” both mentally and physically.
 We believe this enables them to make full use of their abilities and passion, leading to customers’ trust in the products and services we provide.

 We consider employee health to be a key management issue for the Company’s development, and are working together with all employees to maintain and promote the health of our employees.